 Throughout the day, core subjects are taught through a rotational tutorial model that entails one-on-one sessions, small-group work, and independent study, enhanced by computer-assisted learning.
-We also provide physical education, social skills training, health education, and an array of electives like art, Spanish, and computer classes.
+We also provide physical education, social skills training, health education, and an array of electives like art, Spanish, culinary, and computer classes.

 Our Speech & Language Therapy Program features a coordinated and individualized approach.
 In group work as well as in individual sessions, our certified speech therapists work with students to correctly produce the sounds in words, increase speech intelligibility, develop vocabulary knowledge and understanding, and utilize appropriate conversational skills.
 Emphasis is placed on pragmatics, such as turn taking, topic maintenance, asking appropriate questions, and socialization.
 Grammar, syntax, and written expression are also addressed.